 - 6.1 Discrimination and Harassment are serious misconduct.
-Any Employee who is found to be responsible for Discrimination or Harassment may be disciplined up to and including termination of employment for cause. - 6.2 A Customer, Visitor, Volunteer or Contractor who breaches this Policy may be temporarily or permanently denied access to the City of Surrey's facilities and/or services. - 6.3 (Reserved) - 6.4 An allegation of Discrimination or Harassment is an extremely serious matter.
+Any Employee who is found to be responsible for Discrimination or Harassment may be disciplined up to and including termination of employment for cause. - 6.2 A Customer, Visitor, Volunteer or Contractor who breaches this Policy may be temporarily or permanently denied access to the City of Surrey's facilities and/or services. - 6.3 In the event that an Elected Official is alleged to be in breach of this Policy, the complaint will be referred by the City Solicitor to an independent third party investigator who is experienced in human rights matters to investigate the matter and prepare a report.
+The investigator will be retained as the City's legal counsel.
+The investigator's report will be submitted directly to Mayor and Council.
+If a finding of a breach of the Policy has been made by the investigator the matter will then be referred to a third party facilitator experienced in mediating and facilitating human rights matters, who would review the situation and make appropriate recommendations. - 6.4 An allegation of Discrimination or Harassment is an extremely serious matter.
 Complaints that are investigated and determined to be false and malicious may lead to discipline or other negative consequences for the individual who files the complaint.
 A false and malicious complaint is a complaint brought in bad faith and for improper reasons.
 A good faith complaint brought for proper reasons, which is found to not have merit, is not a false and malicious complaint.